caleb531/imessage-conversation-analyzer/README.md

 ica -p 1234567890 -m ica/metrics/message_totals.py
 ```

-If you are running macOS, you can output as CSV and use the `pbcopy` command for
+You can also output as CSV and use the `pbcopy` command for easy copy/pasting
-easy copy/pasting into a spreadsheet program (like Excel or Numbers).
+into a spreadsheet program (like Excel or Numbers).

 ```sh
 ica -p 1234567890 -m ica/metrics/message_totals.py -f csv | pbcopy